 Hotel security is a thankless job that most guests don’t think about (if they’re lucky) or try to ignore.
 But it’s essential to work for hotel owners that can make a booming hotel!

-This article will talk about most concerns about hotel security and offer some excellent hotel security tips.
+This article will discuss most hotel security concerns and offer some excellent hotel security tips.

 What is hotel security?

 Hotel security is the protection of guests and their property in a hotel.
-The hotel is responsible for the safety and security of the guests and its staff.
+The hotel is responsible for the guests and its staff’s safety and security.
 The hotel security team also ensures no damage to the property, including furniture and equipment.

 Hotel security can be divided into two main categories: internal and external.
 Internal hotel security refers to things such as hotel door locks, alarms on windows, etc., while external refers to how well you protect yourself against strangers or criminals who may enter your establishment without permission (i.e., by locking doors)

 Why is hotel security important?